cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

     └── lib.cairo
 ```

-In _lib.cairo_, let's remove the existing content and define a module named `tests`.
-Inside that module, let's add a first test, as shown in Listing 10-1.
+In _lib.cairo_, let's remove the existing content and add a first test, as shown in Listing 10-1.

 <span class="filename">Filename: src/lib.cairo</span>